 My goal was to create a minimalistic workout that can be part of my everyday routine.
 I wanted to be more productive during the day and I needed a tool to give me more energy, not a performance so to speak.

-In conclusion, I believe that kettlebell swings only training is a perfect solution for everyone who is looking for training that is simple and effective at the same time.
+I believe that kettlebell swings-only training is a perfect solution for everyone who is looking for training that is simple and effective at the same time.